Welcome to OnScale!

 However you start, you can then set the mesh size and assign loads and boundary conditions and so on, all in a visual interface.

 If you're not familiar with scripting, then there's certainly a steeper learning curve here.
-However, once you get used to it, the syntax for SYMBOL is actually pretty easy to use, and it's possible to do things in Analyst that you can't do in Designer.
+However, once you get used to it, the syntax is actually pretty easy to use, and it's possible to do things in Analyst that you can't do in Designer.

 Whether you create your finite element model in Designer or Analyst, you'll use Post Processor to view the results of the simulation.